lcp Skip to Main Content

 Trauma bonds most commonly develop in romantic relationships, and leaving these relationships can be very hard.
 It is difficult to process feelings after emotional or physical abuse, especially if the abuser acts loving afterward.

-What Is A Trauma-Bonded Relationship?
+What Is a Trauma-Bonded Relationship?

 Often, trauma bonding occurs in romantic relationships, but it can also occur between: